webbmaffian/go-logger/docs/client.md

 # Client usage
-These examples assumes that you already have:
+These examples assume that you already have:
 - a private key
 - a client certificate signed by CA
 - the root CA certificate.